A Deer Hunting Birthday Party… But Make It Girly

 I will always go a little overboard on party favors.

-This year each kid got a custom blaze orange hat that said “Tinsley’s Hunting Club,” plus an orange drawstring bag filled with a flashlight, toy binoculars, a woodland animal notepad and activity book, and a twig pencil.
+This year each kid got a custom blaze orange hat that said “Tinsley’s Hunt Club,” plus an orange drawstring bag filled with a flashlight, toy binoculars, a woodland animal notepad and activity book, and a twig pencil.
 And because it’s a kids party, we added temporary tattoos and slap bracelets.
-And each kid got to pick a little antler shed from a pile to take home as a momento.
+And each kid got to pick a little antler shed from a pile to take home as a memento which they thought was so cool.
+You know, just trying to inspire the next generation of outdoorsmen (and women).

-My mom stepped in as the official tattoo artist, which the kids thought was the best part of the entire thing.
+My mom stepped in as the official tattoo artist, which was fun and easy.

 The Shed Hunt (Unexpected Star of the Show)

-Before the party, Broc hid about 15 antlers from his shed collection all over the backyard, each with a little tag on it so we could make sure they didn’t walk away.
+Before the party, Broc hid about 15 antlers from his shed collection all over the backyard, each with a little tag on it.

 We kept the kids inside for a bit when everyone arrived, even though the weather was perfect, and then gathered them up to explain the rules.
 There were sheds hidden outside, and whoever found the most would win the golden antler.
 Which was, in fact, just a shed we spray painted gold earlier that day.